vortexmakes/RKH/doc/readme.txt

 The sample code for the example presented above port to x86 is located in the directory \\demo\\vc08\\.
 The directory contains the Visual C++ 2008 project files to build the application.
 See \ref Installation section about RKH files.

-Th header file is located in the application directory:
+The application files are listed below:

 - \b "rkhcfg.h":	this file adapts and configures RKH.
 See \ref cfg section.
-					In the \\demo directory there are other rkhcfg.h files already in existence and it's suggested that these are used as a reference.
-See the application
-					\ref rkhcfg_h file.
+					In the \\demo directory there are other \b rkhcfg.h files already in existence and it's suggested that these are used as a reference.
+See the application \ref rkhcfg_h file.
-					Note that this header file is located in the application directory.
+					Note that this file is located in the application directory.

-- \b "my.c": 		contains the implementation of the "my" state machine, which illustrates all aspects of implementing state machines with RKH.
-Please correlate this implementation with the "my" state diagram in
-					\ref fig1 "Figure 1".
+- \b "my.c": 		this module implements the "my" state machine, which illustrates all aspects of implementing state machines with RKH framework.
+Please correlate this implementation with the "my" state diagram in \ref fig1 "Figure 1".
-					In this file are specifically declared the state machine, also its
-					states and pseudostates.
 					See the \ref my_c file.
-					Note that this source file is located in the application directory.
+					Note that this file is located in the application directory.

-- \b "myact.c": 	this source file declares each of entry, exit, transition, and guard actions to be executed.
+- \b "myact.c": 	this module declares each of entry, exit, transition, and guard actions to be executed.
-					Note that the \c rkhcfg.h file defines the function prototype of actions.
+					Note that the \b rkhcfg.h file defines the function prototype of actions.
 See \ref cfg section about of available options and \ref myact_c file.
-					Also, note that this source file is located in the application
+					Note that this file is located in the application directory.

 - \b "my.h": 		this header file contains the definitions of objet structures (state machine, states, and pseudostates) and other facilities shared among the components of the application.
 See the \ref my_h file.
-					Note that this header file is located in the application directory.
+					Note that this file is located in the application directory.

 - \b "myact.h":		this header file defines the actions to be executed.
-					Note that the \c rkhcfg.h file defines the function prototype of actions.
+					Note that the \b rkhcfg.h file defines the function prototype of actions.
 See \ref cfg section about of available options and \ref myact_c file.
 					See the \ref myact_h file.
-					Note that this header file is located in the application directory.
+					Note that this file is located in the application directory.

 - \b "myevt.h":		because events are explicitly shared among most of the application components, it's convenient to declare them in the separate header file "myevt.h".
 					See the \ref myevt_h file.
-					Note that this header file is located in the application directory.
+					Note that this file is located in the application directory.

-- \b "main.c": 		this file contains the main() function along with an example for using the RKH trace facility.
+- \b "main.c": 		this file contains the \c main() function along with an example for using the RKH trace facility.
 					See the \ref main_c file.
-					Note that this source file is located in the application
+					Note that this file is located in the application directory.

 <HR>
 \section rep1 Identify and classify states and pseudostates